-Everything You Must Know About A Sunday on the Island of La Grande Jatte by Georges Seurat
+Everything You Have to Know About A Sunday on the Island of La Grande Jatte by Georges Seurat

-Spring is shyly approaching in the Northern Hemisphere.
-Longer and warmer days, more light, and the first signs of nature rebirth encourage us to spend more time outside.
-There is a famous painting which is the quintessence of outdoor leisure time in a city: A Sunday Afternoon on the Island of La Grande Jatte by the French post-Impressionist painter and draftsman Georges Seurat.
-Here’s everything you must know about this iconic canvas.
+When the summer is over, we all probably miss the sunny weather, long days, and warm nights.
+There is a famous painting that is the quintessence of summertime leisure in a city: A Sunday Afternoon on the Island of La Grande Jatte by the French Post-Impressionist painter and draftsman Georges Seurat.
+Here’s everything you have to know about this iconic canvas.

-Seurat embraced the subject matter of modern life so typical to Impressionist artists, but he went beyond their interest of capturing the moment.
-Seurat sought to evoke permanence by recalling the art of the past, especially Egyptian and Greek sculpture and even Italian Renaissance frescoes.
+Seurat embraced the subject matter of modern life so typical to Impressionist artists, but he went beyond their interest in capturing the moment.
+Seurat sought to evoke permanence by recalling the art of the past, especially Egyptian and Greek sculpture and even Italian Renaissance frescos.
 As he explained to the French poet Gustave Kahn:

 It took more than two years for Seurat to complete the painting.
 When completed, the artist was only 26 years old!
 Seurat worked on it in several campaigns and started with almost 60 sketches.
 Then, he started painting.
 This sketch, one of the earliest, would have been painted in the open air at La Grande Jatte:

-Seurat’s painting, firstly presented at the 1886 Impressionist exhibition was a major turnoff for some critics.
-Some observers didn’t like rigid profiles of Seurat’s subjects, whose poses were negatively compared to tin soldiers.
+Seurat’s painting, first presented at the 1886 Impressionist exhibition was a major turnoff for some critics.
+Some observers didn’t like the rigid profiles of Seurat’s subjects, whose poses were negatively compared to tin soldiers.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.